Northeastern United States: Climate

-The climate of the Northeastern United States varies from northernmost state of Maine to its southernmost state in Maryland.
+The climate of the Northeastern United States varies from the northernmost state of Maine to its southernmost state in Maryland.
 The region's climate is influenced by its positional western to eastern flow of weather in the lower middle latitudes in the United States.
 In summer the subtropical high (Bermuda High) moves toward the East Coast, this pumps warm and sultry air toward the Northeast (less so in the far northern areas of northern New York, Vermont, New Hampshire, and Maine).
 Summers are normally warm in northern areas to hot in southern areas.
 Frequent (but brief) thundershowers are common on hot summer days from Connecticut south to Maryland.

 In winter, the subtropical high retreats southeastward, and the polar jet stream moves south bringing colder air masses from up in Canada and more frequent storm systems to the region.
 Winter often brings both rain and snow as well as surges of both warm and cold air.
 In the southern part of the Northeast from coastal Rhode Island southwest to eastern Maryland, the Appalachians partially protect these locations from the extreme cold coming from the west and the interior of North America.

-The basic climate of the Northeast can be divided into a colder and snowier interior, including western Maryland, most of Pennsylvania, most of North Jersey, Upstate New York, and most of New England, and a milder coastal plain region from Cape Cod and southern Rhode Island southward, including Long Island, Southern Connecticut, New York City, central and southern New Jersey, part of the Pennsylvania portion of the Delaware Valley including Philadelphia, Delaware, and most of Maryland.
+The basic climate of the Northeast can be divided into a colder and snowier interior, including western Maryland, most of Pennsylvania, most of North Jersey, Upstate New York, and most of New England, and a milder coastal plain region from Cape Cod and southern Rhode Island southward, including Long Island, Southern Connecticut, New York City, central and southern New Jersey, part of the Pennsylvania portion of the Philadelphia metropolitan area including Philadelphia, Delaware, and most of Maryland.

 In the latter region the hardiness zone ranges from 7a to 8a.
 Annual mean temperatures range from the low-to-mid 50s F from Maryland to southern Connecticut, to the 40s F in most of New York State, New England, and northern Pennsylvania.

 Most of the Northeast has a humid continental climate (Dfa/Dfb/occasional Dfc/Dc).
 The northernmost portion of the humid subtropical zone (Cfa/Do) begins at Martha's Vineyard and extreme SW Rhode Island and extends southwestward down the coastal plain to central and southern Maryland.
 The oceanic climate zone (Cfb/Do) only exists on Block Island and Nantucket.
 It is the only area of the Northeast where all months average between 0 and 22 C. Cape Cod borders this zone and warm-summer humid continental (Dfb/Dc).